Szymi611/MoviesApp/README.md

 npm install
 ```

 Please add .env file to backend folder.
-To receive this file message me using mail or instagram :))
+To receive this file message me using mail or instagram, which you can find on my github page :))

 After adding .env file
 ```bash